brains-on-code/fMRI-complexity-metrics-icse2021/Readme.md

 # Program Comprehension and Code Complexity Metrics: An fMRI Study

-This repository contains the replication package and additional information on our submitted paper.
+This repository contains the replication package and additional information on our paper at ICSE2021.

 ## Replication Package